MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XVII-Rural-Utilities-Service-Department-Agriculture/part-1778-Emergency-Imminent-Community-Water-Assistance-Grants/section-1778.9.md

 (j) Assist rural water systems to comply with the requirements of the Federal Water Pollution Control Act (33 U.S.C.
 1251 *et seq.*) (FWPCA) or the SDWA when such failure to comply is directly related to a recent decline in quality of potable water.
 This would not apply to changes in the requirements of FWPCA or SDWA.

-(k) Provide potable water to communities through means other than those covered above for not to exceed 120 days when a more permanent solution is not feasible in a shorter time frame.
+(k) Provide potable water to communities through means other than those covered above for no more than 120 days when a more permanent solution is not feasible in a shorter time frame.
+Where drinking water supplies are inadequate due to an event, including drought, severe weather, or contamination, potable water may be provided for a period of time, not to exceed an additional 120 days to protect public health.

+[68 FR 46078, Aug.
+5, 2003, as amended at 85 FR 23211, Apr.
+27, 2020]